 Emergency notifications will be limited to matters such as severe weather alerts, campus closures, delayed starts, emergency building concerns, or intruders.
 The system is tested yearly to ensure all three modes of notification (phone, email and text messaging) function properly.
-On October 19th, 2017 (in conjunction with the Great American Shakeout) the system was successfully tested on both the McMinnville and Portland campuses, and notifications were made via phone, email and text messaging.
+The system was successfully tested on both the McMinnville and Portland campuses, and notifications were made via phone, email and text messaging.
+These tests occurred on February 13th, 2018 and December 4th, 2018.